-The #SheLeads4Peace Summer School will offer participants the opportunity to gain first-hand experience at the United Nations as well as the knowledge and skills to realise their ambitions to become a leader in peace and security.
+The #SheLeads4Peace Summer School will offer participants the opportunity to gain the knowledge and skills to realise their ambitions to become a leader in peace and security.

 What motivates us at UNITAR to offer you the best possible summer school?
 Our answer is: Did you know that it is estimated that 50% of the world’s population is under 30 years old?
 That the COVID-19 pandemic has set the world back by a generation on its agenda to reach gender parity?
 Increasing the number of women elevated to lead and contribute to peace processes at all levels is not just desirable from an equity perspective, but it is crucial for sustaining peace.

-In light of the realities of the world we are living in, UNITAR is delighted to be able to offer this face-to-face summer school for young women peacebuilders, within the same halls that many peace agreements have been negotiated over the years, in the heart of International Geneva.
+In light of the realities of the world we are living in, UNITAR is delighted to be able to offer online summer school for young women peacebuilders.

 With the focus on encouraging leadership in young women as well as an emphasis on the Women, Peace and Security (WPS) agenda, UNITAR’s #SheLeads4Peace Summer School seeks to:

 - Provide participants with opportunities for professional growth and personal development in regard to becoming an effective leader for peace;

 - Help participants increase their own awareness of their leadership styles through exploring examples of effective leadership for peace;

 - Allow participants to learn first-hand about working for the United Nations and International Organisations;